westhecool/port-scanner-api/README.md

 # port-scanner-API
-a port-scanner that I'm working on it's still not completely finished
+a port scanner that I'm working on it's still not completely finished